97harsh/97harsh.github.io/resume.md

 ## Harsh Sharma

 ## Summary
-Artificial intelligence expert with a Master of Science in AI from Boston University and experience researching and developing techniques in prompt engineering and natural language processing.
+Artificial intelligence expert with a Master of Science in AI from Boston University and experience researching and developing techniques in natural language processing and prompt engineering.
 Skilled in data science and machine learning with a proven track record of designing and implementing models that improve operational efficiency and reduce costs.
 Demonstrated success in applying these skills to real-world problems in vehicle lifecycle management, route optimization, and medical research.
 Seeking a summer intern position where I can apply my expertise to advance the field of artificial intelligence and contribute to the organization's mission.

 ## Education